EdwardAstill/connecty/documentation/weld.md

-# Weldy - Weld Stress Analysis
+# Connecty - Weld Stress Analysis

 ## Overview

-Weldy calculates stress distribution along welded connections per AISC 360.
+Connecty calculates stress distribution along welded connections per AISC 360.
 It integrates with **sectiony** for section geometry and follows the **beamy** pattern for result access.

 ---